Tommy Beaudreau: Career

-After Elizabeth Klein's nomination for United States Deputy Secretary of the Interior was withdrawn by the Biden administration in March 2021, it was reported that Beaudreau was selected as the nominee.
-Lisa Murkowski (R, Alaska) helped to convince Biden to nominate Boudreau for assistant secretary instead of Liz Klein.
+In March 2021, after Elizabeth Klein's nomination for United States Deputy Secretary of the Interior was withdrawn by the Biden administration, it was reported that Beaudreau was selected as the nominee.
+Lisa Murkowski (R, Alaska) helped to convince Biden to nominate Beaudreau for assistant secretary instead of Liz Klein.
 On April 15, 2021, his nomination was sent to the Senate.
 On May 13, 2021, his nomination was reported out of committee by an 18-1 vote.
 On June 17, 2021, his nomination was confirmed in the United States Senate by an 88-9 vote.
 On June 23, 2021, he was sworn into office by Secretary Deb Haaland.

-As of 2021 Boudreau has had a reputation for being friendly to oil and gas interests..
+Beaudreau has a reputation for being friendly to oil and gas interests.
+In 2021, he reported working for 35 clients, including numerous companies "from fossil fuel drilling and pipeline firms to offshore wind" which might pose a conflict of interest before the Interior Department.
+In March 2023, Beaudreau signed the permission for the controversial Willow project, as Secretary of the Interior Deb Haaland's name did not appear on the approval.

+On October 4, 2023, Beaudreau announced that he would leave his Interior Department post at the end of October.

+On October 1, 2024, the Department of the Interior's Office of the Inspector General revealed that Beaudreau had owned stock in oil companies Exxon Mobil and Chevron from 2022 to 2023, in violation of department ethics rules.
+Beaudreau told investigators that a financial adviser had bought the stock for him in June 2022, and he did not find out until a year later.
+He participated in a meeting about an offshore oil drilling regulation the same month he found out about the transactions.
+He sold the stock after finding out about the transactions.

+Personal life

+As of 2021, Beaudreau was married and had two children.